Check out our Patrick Stewart photo gallery.

 His work brought him to the attention of Robert Justman, who was working with Gene Roddenberry on 1987’s follow-up to the Star Trek TV series.
 The fans, used to the rough-and-tumble James T. Kirk, were initally wary of Star Trek: The Next Generation’s new Captain: a Frenchman played by an English actor.
 Stewart played the role with strength and intelligence and the actor and his show won a following just as strong, if not stronger, than the previous incarnation.

 Stewart did not resist the call of the stage during his vacations from the show.
 He appeared in a Broadway production of The Tempest to rave reviews and has done a one-man version of Charles Dickens’ A Christmas Carol each Christmas for several years.

 When ST:TNG went off the air, Stewart revisited the role of Picard in three movies: Star Trek Generations, Star Trek: First Contact, and Star Trek: Insurrection.
 He appeared in the films Masterminds and Conspiracy Theory and played Captain Ahab in the miniseries Moby Dick.
 He lent his voice to The Prince of Egypt and his distinctive pipes can also be heard in several commercials.

 When Patrick Stewart was initally offered the role of Professor X in X-Men, he was a little worried that the role would be just as iconic and potentially typecasting as his Jean-Luc Picard character in Star Trek: The Next Generation.
 He finally decided that the role and the film’s underlying message about understanding people’s differences was too important to pass up.

 As time progresses, we'll have more info about Patrick Stewart here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.